New survey: Majority of high school students were mentally abused by a parent during COVID-19

 The school response rate was 38%, the student response rate was 48%, and the overall response rate was 18%.

-In developing the ABES survey, the CDC borrowed heavily from the Youth Risk Behavior Survey, a school-administered survey that asks questions about behaviors that contribute to unintentional injury and violence, tobacco product use, alcohol, and other drug use.
+In developing the ABES survey, the CDC borrowed heavily from the Youth Risk Behavior Survey (YRBS), a school-administered survey that asks questions about behaviors that contribute to unintentional injury and violence, tobacco product use, and alcohol and other drug use.
 YRBS also includes questions about sex, diet, and physical activity.

 The ABES questionnaire added 12 more questions for high school students to answer across six subject areas: abuse by a parent; economic and food insecurity; poor mental health; school and social engagements; the use of telemedicine; and increased use of alcohol and drugs.